DavidAnson/vscode-markdownlint/README.md

 ## Use

-When editing a Markdown file in Code with markdownlint installed, any lines that violate one of markdownlint's rules (see below) will trigger a *Warning* in the editor.
-Warnings are indicated by a wavy green underline and can also be seen by pressing `Ctrl+Shift+M` to open the Errors and Warnings dialog.
-Hover the mouse pointer over a green line to see the warning or press `F8` and `Shift+F8` to cycle through all the warnings (markdownlint warnings all begin with `MD###`).
-For more information about a markdownlint warning, place the cursor on a line and click the light bulb icon or press `Ctrl+.` to open the code action dialog.
+When editing a Markdown file in Code with `markdownlint` installed, any lines that violate one of `markdownlint`'s rules (see below) will trigger a *Warning* in the editor.
+Warnings are indicated by a wavy green underline and can also be seen by pressing `Ctrl+Shift+M`/`⇧⌘M` to open the Errors and Warnings dialog.
+Hover the mouse pointer over a green line to see the warning or press `F8` and `Shift+F8`/`⇧F8` to cycle through all the warnings (markdownlint warnings all begin with `MD###`).
+For more information about a `markdownlint` warning, place the cursor on a line and click the light bulb icon or press `Ctrl+.`/`⌘.` to open the quick fix dialog.
 Clicking one of the warnings in the dialog will display that rule's help entry in the default web browser.

 > For a tutorial, please see [Build an Amazing Markdown Editor Using Visual Studio Code and Pandoc](https://thisdavej.com/build-an-amazing-markdown-editor-using-visual-studio-code-and-pandoc/) by Dave Johnson.